APEX — Entrepreneurial Potential · BD SELECT

 ✗ Run a P&L

-A solid operational base — team, sales and international exposure — with the three classic first-timer gaps: no launch, no fundraising, no P&L ownership.
-Combined with ERI 64, this reads as a capable practitioner one venture short of readiness: the buy-or-franchise pathway (his #1 fit) covers exactly these gaps with an existing structure, or a first intrapreneurial launch would close them before a solo venture.
-Reported separately from the ERI by design — capability and disposition answer different questions.
+Omar has a solid work base: team leadership, sales and international experience.
+He shows the three classic first-timer gaps: no launch, no fundraising, no P&L ownership.
+With an ERI of 64, he is a capable practitioner one venture short of readiness.
+A first launch inside an existing company would close these gaps before a solo venture.
+This indicator is separate from the ERI because experience and personality answer different questions.

 9